By: Caryn Allen

 4. Talk to someone: a therapist, a friend, your mom, support group…etc.

 Don’t underestimate the power of connection, especially if you’re feeling out of sorts.
 Even if you aren’t suffering from the baby blues or a more serious postpartum mood disorder, new parenthood can be very isolating.
 As we’ve seen the last sixteen months during COVID, isolation can deeply affect our mental health.
 Spending time with supportive friends and family can significantly reduce the growing pains of adding another member to your family.

-If you suspect that you may be suffering from postpartum depression, postpartum anxiety, or another postpartum mood disorder, I would encourage you to find a therapist who specializes in postpartum mood disorders to support you.
+If you suspect that you may be suffering from postpartum depression, postpartum anxiety, or another postpartum mood disorder, I encourage you to find a therapist who specializes in postpartum mood disorders to support you.
 Seeking mental health services does not mean you are a bad mom or that you are weak.
 In fact, the opposite is true!
 You are brave and strong for recognizing your need for help, and your children will be better off when your needs are taken care of.